 - Quantitatively verify predictions using a frequency-ratio method to generate maps (for both regions) of landslide susceptibility indices (LSI) for a single factor and explain regional differences to the class through a short presentation.

 - Compare and contrast the relationship between different factors and mass movements in different regions through a synthesis assignment, or discussion.

 Unit 2 Teaching Objectives

 - Cognitive: Facilitate consideration of the relationship between geospatial factors and the frequency and distribution of mass movements, and how these relationships change in different environments.

-- Behavioral: Develop skills in implementing the scientific method (hypothesis, testing, analysis) and GIS skills - frequency-ratio analysis towards a landslide susceptibility index (LSI).
+- Behavioral: Develop skills in implementing the scientific method (hypothesis, testing, analysis) and GIS skills—frequency-ratio analysis toward a Landslide Susceptibility Index (LSI).